How to Pay off Help to Buy With Remortgage

 Completion

-Your solicitor will officially pay off your existing mortgage and the Help to Buy equity loan and then submit the necessary documents to the Land Registry to update the property's ownership and charges.
+Your solicitor will draw down your new mortgage and then pay off your existing mortgage and the Help to Buy equity loan.
+They then submit the necessary documents to the Land Registry to update the property's ownership and charges.

 Form DS1